Predicate (grammar): Semantic predication

 The term predicate is also used to refer to properties and to words or phrases which denote them.
 This usage of the term comes from the concept of a predicate in logic.
 In logic, predicates are symbols which are interpreted as relations or functions over arguments.
 In semantics, the denotations of some linguistic expressions are analyzed along similar lines.
 Expressions which denote predicates in the semantic sense are sometimes themselves referred to as "predication".

 Carlson classes

 The seminal work of Greg Carlson distinguishes between types of predicates.
-Based on Carlson's work, predicates have been divided into the following sub-classes, which roughly pertain to how a predicate relates to its subject.
+Based on Carlson's work, predicates have been divided into the following subclasses, which roughly pertain to how a predicate relates to its subject.

 Stage-level predicates

 A stage-level predicate is true of a temporal stage of its subject.
 For example, if John is "hungry", then he typically will eat some food.
 His state of being hungry therefore lasts a certain amount of time, and not his entire lifespan.
 Stage-level predicates can occur in a wide range of grammatical constructions and are probably the most versatile kind of predicate.